dotnet/roslynator/src/VisualStudioCode/package/README.md

 2) Type "roslynator"
 3) Select "Roslynator: Open Configuration of Refactorings and Fixes (roslynator.config)"

 Config file is applied once when the extension is loaded.
-Therefore, it may be neccessary to restart IDE for changes to take effect.
+Therefore, it may be necessary to restart IDE for changes to take effect.

 Full list of refactorings identifiers can be found [here](https://github.com/JosefPihrt/Roslynator/blob/master/src/Refactorings/README.md).
 Full list of fixes identifiers can be found [here](https://github.com/JosefPihrt/Roslynator/blob/master/src/CodeFixes/README.md).